-The Authority Members as at 5 September 2017:
+The Authority Members as at 20th August 2019:

 |Name of Member||Position Held||Term Expires|

-|Mark Panizza||Representing Processors||30/03/2019|
+|Mark Panizza||Representing Private Abattoirs||31/03/2022|

-|Warren Robinson||Representing Wholesale & Retail Meat Industry||31/03/2018|
+|Awaiting Ministerial Appointment||Representing Wholesale & Retail Meat Industry||TBC|

-|Belinda Murray||Representing Producers of Meat||31/03/2020|
+|Belinda Lay||Representing Producers of Meat||31/06/2021|

-|Kim McDougall||Representing Private Abattoirs||30/03/2020|
+|Kim McDougall||Representing Private Abattoirs||31/03/2020|

 Panizza was reappointed to the Board for a third three-year term in April 2016.
 Panizza is a CPA and represents the interests of private abattoirs.
 He has worked in various regional areas throughout the State as an accountant in public practice before taking up a position in the private sector.
 Panizza is currently a Director and CEO of Dardanup Butchering Company.
-He is the Chairman of the Australian Meat Industry Association’s Western Australian Processor Council and is the State’s representative to that organisation’s national body, the Australian Processor Council..
+He is the Chairman of the Australian Meat Industry Association’s Western Australian Processor Council and is the State’s representative to that organisation’s national body, the Australian Processor Council.

-McDougall was reappointed to the Board as the representative for Private Abattoirs for a three-year term in April 2017.
+Mr McDougall was reappointed to the Western Australian Meat Industry Authority Board as the representative for Private Abattoirs for a further three-year term in April 2020.
 His career has spanned in excess of 30 years in the Western Australian livestock industry principally dealing with producers in the marketing of both cattle and sheep.
-He has represented the agribusiness agency sector at "WALSA" (Western Australian Livestock Salesmen's Association) as well as in the role of a management committee member of "Livestock Logistics".
-He is currently the General Manager for Livestock, of the Forrest families "Harvest Road Group", which include the procurement strategy for Harvey Beef and the management of the vast pastoral properties held by Forrest family.
-McDougall is currently on the Red Meat Advisory Councils (RMAC) "sustainability steering group" a national group that provides the overarching vision for Australia's beef and cattle industry.
-He was awarded a scholarship sponsored by (AMPC) Australian Meat Processors Corporation to participate in the prestigious Australian Rural Leadership Program.
-He holds an advanced diploma in leadership and management from the University of Western Australia.
+Mr McDougall has represented the agribusiness agency sector at "WALSA" (Western Australian Livestock Salesmen's Association) as well as in the role of a management committee member of "Livestock Logistics WA".
+McDougall is currently the General Manager for Agriculture, of the Forrest families "Harvest Road Group", which includes the procurement strategy for Harvey Beef and the management of the vast pastoral properties held by Forrest family.
+Mr McDougall is currently on the Red Meat Advisory Councils (RMAC) "Sustainability Steering Group" a national group that provides the overarching vision for Australia's beef and cattle industry.
+Mr McDougall was awarded a scholarship sponsored by (AMPC) Australian Meat Processors Corporation to participate in the prestigious Australian Rural Leadership Program thus receiving a Fellowship and a Graduate Certificate in Rural Leadership from James Cook University.
+Additionally, Mr McDougall holds an advanced diploma in Leadership and Management from the University of Western Australia.